 It may not be appreciated that today the majority of companies support their trade, craft or profession in one way or another.
 Much support goes to universities and other institutions which train young people for careers in particular industries.
 A growing number of companies support either new or existing apprenticeship schemes and concern for young people and their future still exists in very large measure.

-The Livery has been involved in university education for many centuries, often as founder or funder of the more ancient institutions and, with the growth of higher education in the nineteenth century, this support grew considerably.
-Companies helped to found the technical colleges or institutes which were essential if Britain were to keep up with other industrialised countries.
+Companies have been involved in university education for many centuries, often as founders or funders of the more ancient institutions, and with the growth of higher education in the 19th century, this support grew considerably.
+Companies helped to found the technical colleges and institutes which were so necessary if Britain was to keep up with other industrialised countries.

-Support continues with the endowment of chairs and the supply of expensive equipment together with scholarships and bursaries for young people to study for scientific and technical careers.
-One of the best known examples of the Livery contribution towards higher and vocational education is the City & Guilds London Institute, which was founded in 1878 by the City of London and 16 livery companies.
-It has since received ongoing support from the Livery.
+Support sill continues with the endowment of chairs and the supply of expensive equipment together with scholarships and bursaries for young people to study for scientific and technical careers.

 One of the first charitable tasks undertaken by the early guilds was to care for their members in sickness and old age.
 Many livery companies still support or maintain almshouses for elderly people throughout the country.
 As guilds grew wealthier in the Middle Ages, rich liverymen left specific sums for the provision of shelter and food for their own members who were in need.
 Some of the charitable trusts formed in this way still exist and centuries of careful stewardship have resulted in the Livery being able to supplement the state's provision in many cases of real hardship.